Confidentiality Agreements & Non-disclosure Agreements (NDA)

 A confidentiality agreement is also beneficial in the sale of a business, when the vendor permits a prospective buyer to investigate its operations, procedures, strategies and accounts, and can be used during a joint venture or partnership, or when an original concept is revealed to a potential collaborator (such as a financial backer, designer, programmer or technical assistant).

-Fill in the form below and one of our team will be in touch.
+Fill in our contact form and one of our team will be in touch.
 You can also phone 1300 149 140 during standard business hours.